 Be sure to talk with your doctor about your health history before you take Xarelto.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-- Bleeding problems.
-You should not take Xarelto if you have any active abnormal bleeding or an increased risk for bleeding.
+• Bleeding problems: You should not take Xarelto if you have any active unusual bleeding or an increased risk of bleeding.
 This may apply if you’re having cancer treatment or you have a stomach ulcer.
-Taking Xarelto increases your risk for bleeding.
+Taking Xarelto increases your risk of bleeding.
 So if you have a history of bleeding problems, talk with your doctor about whether Xarelto is right for you.

-- Kidney problems.
-Xarelto may build up in your body if your kidneys aren’t working well.
+• Kidney problems: Xarelto may build up in your body if your kidneys aren’t working well.
 If you have kidney problems, you may need to take a lower dosage of Xarelto than usual.
 Or, your doctor may recommend a different medication that’s safer for you.
 Talk with your doctor about whether Xarelto is safe for you to take if you have kidney problems.
-Xarelto usually won’t be prescribed for use in children who have kidney problems.
+Xarelto will not typically be prescribed for use in children who have kidney problems.

-- Triple-positive antiphospholipid syndrome (APS).
-If you have APS, taking Xarelto increases your risk for developing blood clots.
+• Triple-positive antiphospholipid syndrome (APS): If you have APS, taking Xarelto increases your risk of developing blood clots.
 Make sure that your doctor knows about your condition.
 They can recommend a medication other than Xarelto for you.

 Alcohol isn’t known to interact with Xarelto.
-However, drinking large amounts of alcohol while taking Xarelto can increase your risk for bleeding, especially in your stomach or digestive tract.
+However, drinking large amounts of alcohol while taking Xarelto can increase your risk of bleeding, especially in your stomach or digestive tract.

-If you drink alcohol, talk with your doctor about how much is safe for you to drink while you’re taking Xarelto.
+If you drink alcohol, talk with your doctor about how much is safe, if any, for you to drink while you’re taking Xarelto.

 Pregnancy and breastfeeding while taking Xarelto

-Breastfeeding.
-Xarelto has been shown to pass into breast milk.
-But the drug’s potential effects on a breastfed child aren’t known.
-If you’re breastfeeding, be sure to talk with your doctor before you take Xarelto.
+Breastfeeding: Xarelto has been shown to pass into breast milk.
+But the drug’s potential effects on a child who is breastfed aren’t known.
+If you’re breastfeeding or planning to do so, be sure to talk with your doctor before you take Xarelto.
 They can help determine whether this is safe for you and your child.

 Xarelto is approved to help prevent and treat certain blood clots.
 If you’d like to learn more about Xarelto, talk with your doctor or pharmacist.
 They can help answer any questions you have about side effects from taking the drug.